ashattock/epi50/README.md

 #### Module 2: External models
 The `run_external` module loads and formats outcomes from transmission models simulated outside of VIMC scope.
 Both measles and polio are considered 'externally modelled' for the purpose of this analysis.
 Only minor formatting jobs are applied to externally modelled diseases, as this analysis attempts to use the outcomes in their purest form.

-Note that it is possible to simulate the [DynaMICE measles model](https://pubmed.ncbi.nlm.nih.gov/37474227/) directly from within this module.
+Note that it is possible (although not necessary) to (re)simulate the [DynaMICE measles model](https://pubmed.ncbi.nlm.nih.gov/37474227/) directly from within this module.
 However this requires the user to clone another [github repository](https://github.com/ashattock/dynamice) and also have access to a computing cluster that uses the SLURM queueing system.
+If the user does not explictly run the model, previously simulated output (stored in `/extern/`) is used.

 #### Module 3: Static models
 The `run_static` module produces vaccine impact estimates for diseases outside of VIMC scope and which haven't been 'externally modelled'.
 In this analysis, static modelling is used for diphtheria, tetanus, pertussis, and tuberculosis.
 Broadly, vaccine impact is calculated using a combination of GBD burden estimates, vaccine efficacy profiles, and vaccine coverage.
 A full description of the static modelling approach used in this analysis is provided in the Supplementary Material of the publication.